On Computing and Pricing of Adjustable Robust Chemical Process Designs: Multi-criteria, adjustable robust process design optimization

-where $x$ (and $y$) denotes the HNV (WSV) along with their respective feasible domains $X$ (and $Y$).
-These feasible domains can be specified explicitly or implicitly through additional inequality or equality constraints that are not detailed here.
+where $x$ (and $y$) denotes the HNV (WSV) along with their common feasible domain $Z$, which is specified explicitly or implicitly through inequality or equality constraints that are not detailed here.
 The function vector $F(x,y,u_\text{nom})=(f_1 (x,y,u_\text{nom} ),\dots,f_M (x,y,u_\text{nom}))^T$ includes $M$ objective functions.
-If the parameters $u$, which are included in the modeling and are often source of uncertainty, e.g., estimated physical properties or raw material prizes, are set to some \emph{nominal} value $u_\text{nom}$, the outcome of the MO problem \eqref{eq:MOproblem} is the nominal Pareto set, which has significant importance for decision support in process design and optimization\cite{bortz2014,burger2014}.
+If the parameters $u$, which are included in the modeling and are often the source of uncertainty, e.g., estimated physical properties or raw material prices, are set to some \emph{nominal} value $u_\text{nom}$, the outcome of the MO problem \eqref{eq:MOproblem} is the nominal Pareto set, which has significant importance for decision support in process design and optimization\cite{bortz2014,burger2014}.

 To find Pareto optimal solutions hedging against uncertainties in the model parameters one realizes a \emph{multi-criteria adjustable robust optimization (MARO)} problem: